 Nelumbo nucifera leaves can grow up to 80cm or 3ft wide.
 The flower grows almost 30cm or 12in wide.
 It has solitary pink or white flowers that appear on long stalks above the water in the summer.
 The plant is usually planted in soil and the tall leaves and flowers are above the water.

-Plant them in heavy loam enriched with farmyard manure when available, in general, they need nutrient-rich soil.
+Plant them in heavy loam enriched with farmyard manure when available.
+In general, they need nutrient-rich soil.
 Nelumbo nucifera prefers full sun exposure.
 They need to be at a depth of about 50cm or 20in.
-Remove foliage when they fade.
-If you grow them in colder climates you need to gradually reduce the water level remove the containers they are planted in and store them in a frost-free location.
+Remove foliage when it’s faded.
+If you grow them in colder climates you need to gradually reduce the water level.
+Remove the containers they are planted in.
+And store them in a frost-free location.

-Lotus is also farmed for human consumption almost 70% of this cultivation or farming happens in China.
+Lotus is also farmed for human consumption.
+Almost 70% of these cultivation or farming happens in China.
 Almost all parts of Lotus plants are consumed in some form or another.
 Rhizomes are harvested and consumed as vegetables in many Asian countries.
 Lotus can be fried or cooked in soups or even pickled.
 In Korea, they consume Lotus root tea.
 In Sri Lanka, it is cooked with coconut milk.

-As you can see Nelumbo nucifera has numerous uses, its plant fibers are used to make a fabric called cya thingahn used to dress Buddha images mostly in Myanmar and Cambodia.
-It is also used in modern medicine production by pharmaceuticals.
+As you can see Nelumbo nucifera has numerous uses, they use the plant fibers to make a fabric called cya thingahn.
+They use this fabric to dress Buddha images mostly in Myanmar and Cambodia.
+Nelumbo nucifera is also used in modern medicine production by pharmaceuticals.